 The company's books have been inspected by the Tax Authority for these years on a deemed basis.
-The company has appealed on the inspections and the company is waiting for the decision for the re-inspection on an actual basis by the Tax Authority.
+The company has appealed on the inspections and this period will be re-inspected by the Tax Authority on an actual basis.